swiftlang/swift/docs/SIL.rst

 Looks up a method based on the dynamic type of a class or class metatype instance.
 It is undefined behavior if the class value is null and the method is not an Objective-C method.

+If:

+- the instruction is not ``[volatile]``,
+- the referenced method is not a ``foreign`` method,
+- and the static type of the class instance is known, or the method is known to be final,

+then the instruction is a candidate for devirtualization optimization.
+A devirtualization pass can consult the module's `VTables`_ to find the SIL function that implements the method and promote the instruction to a static `function_ref`_.

 super_method
 ````````````